eudoxia0/eudoxia0.github.io/article/_posts/2023-05-05-how-capabilities-work-austral.md

 Every programming language needs a escape hatch.
 When interacting with the outside world, you have to do unsafe things.
-The question is: can you draw a boundary around unsafe code, so that is is clearly visible and demarcated, and can you help programmers identify and audit the unsafe parts of their code?
+The question is: can you draw a boundary around unsafe code, so that it is clearly visible and demarcated and splash damage is minimized, and can you help programmers identify and audit the unsafe parts of their code?

 Austral's FFI is unsafe.
 The only limit to using the FFI, calling foreign functions, and doing unsafe pointer arithmetic is that any module that does this